-That is the benefit of charity, by doing charity will remind us of the obligations in the social aspect by being fair to those who need help and those in distress.
+That is the benefit of charity, doing charity will remind us of the obligations in the social aspect by being fair to those who need help and those in distress.

-This will increase the sensitivity and sympathy to the circumstances of people surrounding who sometimes need our attention.
+This will increase the sensitivity and sympathy to the circumstances of people surrounding us who sometimes need our attention.

 Arrogance may happen if we ignore alms.
-If someone gives charity or often gives others, he does not belong to the arrogant people.
+If someone gives charity or often gives others, he does not belong to arrogant people.
 Arrogant people are those who assume all that is owned is their eternal right.

 That’s why they don’t feel like giving charity to others.
 Without them knowing it is God’s right that can be taken at any time.
 So, give alms to avoid being a part of those who are arrogant.

 “Sadaqah extinguishes sin as water extinguishes fire,” (Hadith, Tirmidhi).
 He also said that Allah offers relief on the Day of Judgement for those who give sadaqah: “The believer’s shade on the Day of Resurrection will be their charity,” (Hadith, Tirmidhi).